aobutakuki/facilitando_acupuntura_loja/README.md

 Supports default 450x450 images

+Checkout page cart supports up to 5 items in the cart before layout starts to behaving weirdly, or get different, might require a different solution, like pagination or hide the rest of the items

+Checkout mobile cart page supports up to **30 characters** in title

-⚠ - Most liekly requires backend for full functionality 🟡 - WIP/Partial functionality
+⚠ - Most liekly requires backend for full functionality

+🟡 - WIP/Partial functionality

 ✅ - Feature added/Problem solved

 TO DO:

 - Remove "Pagamento para: " from pix ✅

-- Check bootstrap and elements for mobile support
+- Check bootstrap and elements for mobile support 🟡

 - Check image format (support default 12cm x 12 cm) ✅